 If you have a way to escape, attempt to quickly leave the area.

 - Have at least two escape routes planned in advance.

 - Warn others about the danger as you are fleeing, but keep moving.

 - Do not waste time gathering up your belongings.
 Just GO!

 - Move quickly, keep your hands visible, and follow the instructions of any police officers you encounter.
 Evacuate in the direction from which officers were coming, unless they tell you otherwise.

 - Do not attempt to remove seriously injured people.
-Notify authorities of their location as soon as you are in safe place.
+Notify authorities of their location as soon as you are in a safe place.

 - Evacuate to a safe area far away from the danger and take protective cover until emergency responders arrive to help you.